Reality: Time and space

 Time, and the related concepts of process and evolution are central to the system-building metaphysics of A. N. Whitehead and Charles Hartshorne.

 Possible worlds

 The term "possible world" goes back to Leibniz's theory of possible worlds, used to analyse necessity, possibility, and similar modal notions.
 Modal realism is the view, notably propounded by David Kellogg Lewis, that all possible worlds are as real as the actual world.
 In short: the actual world is regarded as merely one among an infinite set of logically possible worlds, some "nearer" to the actual world and some more remote.
 Other theorists may use the Possible World framework to express and explore problems without committing to it ontologically.

-Possible world theory is related to alethic logic: a proposition is necessary if it is true in all possible worlds, and possible if it is true in at least one.
+Possible world theory is related to alethic modal logic: a proposition is necessary if it is true in all possible worlds, and possible if it is true in at least one.
 The many worlds interpretation of quantum mechanics is a similar idea in science.